-That being said, huge production declines at these primary silver miners haven’t impacting the market price because fundamentals aren’t playing their roll any longer as the Fed and Central Banks continue to print trillions of Dollars to support the STOCK, BOND and REAL ESTATE markets.
+That being said, huge production declines at these primary silver miners haven’t impacted the market price because fundamentals aren’t playing their role any longer as the Fed and Central Banks continue to print trillions of Dollars to support the STOCK, BOND, and REAL ESTATE markets.

 However, at some point, the Fed and Central Banks will lose control… and lose control BADLY.
 When they do, patience and fortitude by investors in precious metals and their mining companies will be generously rewarded.
 Unfortunately, most investors following the fickle nature of the public, only stay in an investment that is a WINNER.

-So, I will continue to read comments by disillusioned precious metals investors who don’t have either the patience of fortitude to remain committed in the precious metals space until the point when FUNDAMENTALS matter once again.
+So, I will continue to read comments by disillusioned precious metals investors who don’t have either the patience or fortitude to remain committed to the precious metals space until the point when FUNDAMENTALS matter once again.